Artist managed by Mojo Global Arts, 324 S. Beverly Dr., #185, Beverly Hills, CA 90212

 For two years she was head of the Music Department at an international not-for-profit cultural organization in the US, and studied North-Indian Harmonium and Raga with Daisy Paradis.

-Currently, Fanjul works as an independent actor, director and performing arts coach for singers internationally.
-She produces her personal projects, and promoting arts education and collective creation in Mexico.
+Currently, Fanjul works as an independent actor, director and performing arts coach for singers internationally and at the Opera Studio, as part of the National Opera Company in Mexico.
+She produces her personal projects, and promoting arts education and collective creation.